bjornmeansbear/lectureScripts/ASustainableDesigner.md

 - _Ecovention Europe_ is maybe in the "the same" category, but is it moving into the "innovative" or "doesn't exist" category?
 - Where else does everything is connected fit in?

+## A carbon sequestering book / Carbon Sink Book

+Idea: A book printed in an ink that acts as a carbon sink — the book's text only shows up gradually; it has to absorb the carbon to become black!!??

+how does graphic designing remove carbon? can a book recycle plastic? what logo captures the most carbon? what typeface uses the least energy and/or ink? what aesthetic is the most decolonizing? whose bias am I perpetuating? does designing matter? is building a wetland better than building a website? is using solar power better than writing all this shit down?

+1. paper.
+Some alternative fiber paper; 50% recycled content; 50% permaculture grown prairiegrass fiber or something? reusing waste and practicing regenerative agriculture.
+2. Ink.
+This is the real special sauce.
+How can something be printed clear; then the composition of the ink absorbs carbon dioxide out of the air, stores the carbon, and slowly darkens to carbon black over time!?!?!?!
+Oh, and is this compostable at the end of its life as well?
+3. Cover.
+Again, cover needs to be compostable, recycled + permaculture fibers, and perhaps the type/image on the cover is just blind debossed?
+4. Binding.
+Perfect bind? use some sort of compostable glue?
+What else would need to be figured out?

+The climate is changing.
+What does that mean.
+Social climates, ecological climates, both.
+How are climate and weather related? how does graphic design show or make this all more understandable? is focusing on climate change even important? is it too big? too abstract?
+What's the perspective of Drawdown.org on that idea?
+How does Climate Designers fit into all of this?
+What framework or ideology should lead?
+What about AirMiners? as a community do they have any stronger organizing principle or concepts other than just "get carbon out of the atmosphere and into other sinks?"
+What is the minimum you need to learn to understand this? to have enough people grok this to actually change some behaviors? to change some social and cultural structures?
+What does a climate friendly museum look like? what does a climate friendly school look like?

 ## Signs Signaling Sustainability?

 Should this whole thing be signs signaling sustainability > the libre actions are one aspect of this? reuse is one aspect of this?
 This is the unifying feature; all these things can be shown to do something from my "Sustainabilitist Principles" project from grad school???